hilsdsg3/Machine_Learning_Fundamentels/Readme.md

 w2 = 3 : Previous deliquencies
 w3 = 2 : Credit history , least significant

-Bias = 3 : Minimal criteria for credit approval
+Threshold = 3 : Minimal criteria for credit approval
 ```
-While training the perceptron seeks to find the optimal weights and the bias term.
+The key to most algorithms including this one is the automatic adjustments of the weights and the threshold.
+The perceptron adjusts the weights based off of training data.
+This training data is pre-determined to be True/False.
-If sucessful , an accurate prediction is applied to new data.
-Then the perceptron has done it's job.
+If the perceptron finds a classification or a line that separates the training data into True/False, we have met our goal.
+Then an accurate prediction is applied to new data for classifying it into True/False using the new classification line.

 </detail>